 Both parents are primarily responsible for maintaining their children.

-Child support is generally payable in accordance with a formulae contained in the Child Support (Assessment) Act 1989.
+Child support is generally payable in accordance with a formula contained in the Child Support (Assessment) Act 1989.
 Different formulae apply depending on the circumstances of the parents.
-Either parent or the child can ask the Child Support Agency to make an assessment of the amount payable and the assessment is enforceable.
+Either parent can ask the Child Support Agency to make an assessment of the amount payable and the assessment is enforceable.

 If a party wants to vary a child support assessment, they must usually apply to a child support review officer of the Child Support Agency.
 There are limited circumstances in which a child support assessment will be varied.

-A variation from a child support assessment can also be made by a Family Law Court if there are proceedings pending in the Court.
+A variation from a child support assessment can also be made either by the Family Court or the Federal Circuit Court if there are proceedings pending in these Courts.

 The Court can also make orders regarding child support if:

-In the alternative to applying for a child support assessment from the Child Support Agency, parents can enter into different types of child support agreements.
-These can be either long term or short term agreements.
-In general, both types set out the level of financial support to be provided by one parent to the other for the children and how that support is to be paid.
-For example, agreements can provide for an amount of child support to be paid periodically and/or set out how expenses such as school fees are to be paid.
+Child support agreements can provide for an amount of child support to be paid periodically and/or set out how expenses such as school fees are to be paid.
 Child support agreements can be registered with the Child Support Agency, making the consent arrangement enforceable.

 If a parent receives a Social Security payment, special rules may apply.

 Child Support is usually calculated using formula set out in the Child Support (Assessment) Act 1989.
 These formulas depend on differing circumstances, such as how many children there are and whether a non-parent carer is involved.